jlaire/dlx-cpp/README.md

   - ExactCoverProblem: Export in Knuth's format for benchmarking.
   - AlgorithmDLX: Option to estimate the search tree with Monte Carlo.
-  - All examples: Option to export the exact cover problem into a file for analysis.
+  - All examples: Option to export the exact cover problem.
 A hacky solution would be an environment variable that enables this within the dlx library itself.
   - CMake
   - More examples:
     * Latin squares (Knuth, volume 4a)